Hidradenitis suppurativa: Diagnosis and treatment

 Biologic is the first FDA-approved treatment for hidradenitis suppurativa

 The U.S. Food and Drug Administration (FDA) approved the first treatment for HS in 2015.
-It is a biologic called adalimumab (a dal aye'mu mab).
+It is a biologic called adalimumab (ad-ah-lim-you-mab).
 In studies, the patients who received adalimumab had noticeably fewer abscesses and nodules.

-The FDA has approved adalimumab for adults who have moderate (Hurley stage II) or severe (Hurley stage III) HS.
+The FDA has approved adalimumab for people 12 years of age or older who have moderate (Hurley stage II) or severe (Hurley stage III) HS.

 Corticosteroid injection into a breakout: Your dermatologist may inject this into a painful cyst to reduce pain and swelling.